 Story originally posted 3/17/2021 and modified from Boys & Girls Club staff Club Experience Blog

-A horrifying rise in hate crimes against Asian Americans, some escalating into physical violence, has taken place over the past year, only recently making headlines.
+A horrifying rise in hate crimes against Asian Americans, some escalating into physical violence, has taken place over the past years.
 These racist encounters are often rooted in misinformation and hateful rhetoric around the COVID-19 pandemic.

 Our young people will have an opportunity to do the things we never could if we set them up for it.